Adamson Associates

 Adamson Associates is a Toronto-based architectural firm founded in 1934.
+It also has affiliated offices in Vancouver, Los Angeles (Adamson Associates, Inc.), New York (AAI Architects, P.C.) and London (Adamson Associates [International] Limited).

 Gordon Sinclair Adamson (1904-1986) started the firm in 1934 after working for a number of other architects (F. Hilton Wilkes and Edwin Kay), as well as noted Henry Sproatt and Ernest Ross Rolph.
 He worked briefly with Earle Morgan, but most of his practice was on his own or with associates.
-His practice was mainly residential, commercial or industrial clients in Ontario.
+His practice was mainly residential, commercial, and industrial projects in Ontario.
+Adamson retired in 1971.

-Adamson's firm employed another Toronto architect John B. Parkin and Adamson retired and left the firm in 1971.